Benchling supports label printing to keep track of inventory items, such as boxes, plates, containers, and vials.

 If the printer is connected to a private network, you will need to configure it such that Benchling can communicate with it.

 Additionally, you will need to buy labels and cartridges for the printer.
-The recommended label size for eppendorf tubes and cryovials is 1” by 0.5”, although the amount of information that will fit on the label may be limited.
+The recommended label size for Eppendorf tubes and cryovials is 1” by 0.5”, although the amount of information that will fit on the label may be limited.

-Tip: Use one label size per printer to avoid confusion when switching label sizes
+Tip: Use one label size per printer to avoid confusion when switching label sizes.

-Set up printers in Benchling (Option 2 Only)
+Add printers to Benchling (Option 2 Only):

-- Navigate to your registry settings (you can click the gear icon next to an open registry), and select the “Label Printing” section
+- Navigate to your registry settings (you can click the gear icon next to an open registry), and select the “Label Printing” section.

-- Click on the “Printers” tab and click “Create”
+- Click on the “Printers” tab and click “Create.”